hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 5﻿.
 The frontend server tables will be updated in the following manner:

 * T﻿he customers table shows an active status for the participant row.
 The password field has been updated.
 * The workshop table also gets updated.
-The capacity field increments the number of available seats.
+The capacity field decrements the number of available seats.
-* The student tables gets updated as well by setting the allocated student to active.
+* The student tables gets updated as well by setting the allocated student to active

 6﻿.
 The frontend server sends the second email to each participant providing them with the details to connect to the workshop environment.